Powerspace/pg2bq/README.md

 pg2bq is made for one thing: export tables from PostgreSQL to Google BigQuery.

+# Why ?

-It's useful to keep the data at both places "in-sync" (by using cron, airflow, or whatever to schedule the export on a regular basis).
+It's useful to keep the data at both places "in-sync" (using cron, airflow, or whatever to schedule the export on a regular basis).
+If your metadata are on PostgreSQL, but your _realtime_ data are in BigQuery, it's probable you want to join them.

-Note: internally, it is using the Spark framework for the sake of simplicity, but no Hadoop cluster is needed.
+> Note: internally, it is using the Spark framework for the sake of simplicity, but no Hadoop cluster is needed.
 It is configured as a "local" cluster by default, meaning the application is running standalone.

 # How to run it

-- Download the release made on GitHub: ...
+- Download the release made on GitHub: [pg2bq-1.0.3.zip](https://github.com/Powerspace/pg2bq/releases/download/v1.0.3/pg2bq-1.0.3.zip)
 - Create a Service Account to Google Cloud which has access to GCS and BigQuery, and create a json key
 - Create a configuration file for pg2bq to know where to grab and put the data:
 ```